cyrpaut/wps-2019-snap/README.md

 To prevent leakeages of private data, the plug for internet is disabled, which prevents WPS to call home in China.
 Enjoy WPS securely !

+PS: I revert back to 9125 version of WPS office, because of annoying bug of copy/paste in the latest 9505 version which makes it impossible to use in production.

 # Availability
 This package is available from SnapStore.